dBildungsplattform/dbp-keycloak/README.md

 # Keycloak Container Image

-This repository provides a Docker container image for running Keycloak.
+This repository provides a container image for running Keycloak.
 The container is built on Debian 12 and includes OpenJDK 17.
 Building different variants based on customer/project needs is supported.

 ## Configuration Options